ustankie/data_base_project/Systemy_Baz_Danych.md

 GRANT EXECUTE ON CheckExamDate to secretary
 GRANT SELECT ON GetStudiesMeetings to secretary
-GRANT SELECT ON GetRegisteredApprenticeship to secretary GRANT EXECUTE ON GetApprenticeshipStatus to secretary GRANT EXECUTE ON ParticipantsLimit to secretary
+GRANT SELECT ON GetRegisteredApprenticeship to secretary GRANT EXECUTE ON checkApprenticeshipStatus to secretary GRANT EXECUTE ON checkParicipantsLimit to secretary GRANT EXECUTE ON checkIfStudiesMeetingParticipantsAllowed to secretary GRANT SELECT ON GetStudiesMeetingAttendanceList to secretary GRANT SELECT ON GetCourseModuleAttendanceList to secretary GRANT EXECUTE ON checkIfClientPaid to secretary

+GRANT SELECT on clientCourses to secretary
-GRANT EXECUTE ON checkIfStudiesMeetingParticipantsAllowed to secretary GRANT EXECUTE ON GetStudiesMeetingAttendance to secretary GRANT EXECUTE ON GetCourseModuleAttendanceList to secretary GRANT EXECUTE ON GetProductName to secretary
+GRANT EXECUTE ON CheckIfCourseParticipantsAllowed to secretary GRANT SELECT on getExamScores to secretary
+GRANT EXECUTE on checkExamMaxPoints to secretary
+GRANT EXECUTE on CheckApprenticeshipStatus to secretary GRANT EXECUTE on checkParicipantsLimit to secretary

 GRANT EXECUTE ON uspAddApprenticeship to secretary GRANT EXECUTE ON uspAddUser to secretary